Shirogane Station: Lines

 Shirogane Station is served by the Hachinohe Line, and is 10.3 kilometers from the starting point of the line at Hachinohe Station.

 Station layout

 The station has a single ground-level side platform serving one bi-directional track.
 There is a small rain shelter built on top of the platform, but there is no station building.
 The station is unattended.

 History

 Shirogane Station was opened on June 1, 1934 as a station on the Japanese Government Railways (JGR).
 With the privatization of Japanese National Railways (JNR, the post-war successor to the JGR) on April 1, 1987, it came under the operational control of JR East.
-The station has been unattended since December 10, 2005.